jroberts64/btc-dashboard-pi/README.md

 ## Get Raspberry Pi on your SD card
 [These instructions](https://www.raspberrypi.org/documentation/installation/installing-images/) are
 more detailed.
-Or you can use my appreviated ones below.
+Or you can use my abbreviated ones below.

 Open a terminal and move to a temporary folder.For example: